 When Gary talks, I listen.
 A born teacher, he’s also very open to questions.
 So when he suggested at our appointment in October that I might explore genetic testing, I asked why.

-After explaining that the NCCN guidelines had changed, and my diagnosis at age 47 now qualified me for testing, I persisted: “I’ve already had breast cancer; why do I need to know if I’m at risk?
+After explaining that the NCCN guidelines had changed, and that my diagnosis at age 47 (plus a family history of cancer) now qualified me for testing, I persisted: “I’ve already had breast cancer; why do I need to know if I’m at risk?
 I have no daughters or sisters, and my mother is gone.
 I have only one son, and his risk must be very small.”

 Gary responded, “Well, what about breast cancer in your other breast?
 Depending on your genetic test results, you might want a prophylactic mastectomy.
 And you might also be at increased risk for ovarian cancer.”